 Psittacosis (sometimes called ornithosis or parrot disease or parrot fever) is an infection of the lung (pneumonia) caused by the bacterium Chlamydophila (Chlamydia).
-The bacterium is carried by wild and domestic birds, which often show no sign of disease.
+The bacterium is carried by both wild and domestic birds, which often show no sign of disease.

-Infection is generally caused by inhaling the dust from dried bird faeces or dry eye and nasal secretions from infected birds.
+Infection is caused by inhaling the dust from dried bird faeces or dry eye and nasal secretions from infected birds.

 - fever and chills

 - abrupt onset of headache

 Thankfully, the disease is uncommon in commercial poultry flocks.
 There have been reported cases in cattle, sheep, horses, cats and dogs.
 If the infection is contracted, treatment involves specific and effective antibiotic therapy.

 Find out more about this topic on Better Health Channel